Virginia Prostitution and Solicitation Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Specifically, prostitution happens when a person trades sexual favors, sexual contact, or the like for financial or other compensation.
-It is a Class 1 misdemeanor, punishable with up to twelve months in jail and/or a maximum fine of $2500.
+Virginia law defines prostitution as trading sexual favors, fornication, or sexual contact for financial gain.
+It is a Class 1 misdemeanor, punishable with up to 12 months in jail and a maximum fine of $2,500.

 Associated Crimes